Electric Cars

 The startup claims both of its 2020 vehicles will have a range of over 400 miles, a little beyond the 370 miles the longest-range Tesla is currently capable of.
 Rivian also claimed a 0-60 mph time of three seconds, and capabilities which include being able to wade in three feet of water, and use its four-motor drive system to be a competent off-roader.

 Inside, both vehicles have modern, minimalist interiors with a large touchscreen display dominating the dashboard, similar to the Tesla Model 3.
-Unlike the Model 3, Rivian has also fitted a second display behind the steering wheel.
+Unlike the Model 3, Rivian also has a second display behind the steering wheel.

 The R1S SUV is priced from $72,500 before incentives for a model with a range of at least 240 miles.
 The R1T pickup is priced from $69,000 for a model with a range of at least 230 miles.
-Both will give customers the option of paying more for a larger battery pack, taking their range to a little over 400 miles.
+Both will allow customers to pay more for a larger battery pack, taking their range to a little over 400 miles.

-Photo of the Rivian R1S electric SUVRivian says its cars are fully capable off-road, and can wade in up to three feet of waterRivian
+Rivian says its cars are fully capable off-road, and can wade in up to three feet of waterRivian

 Although speculative for now, Amazon's interest in Rivian - and autonomous vehicle company Aurora, in which it has also invested significantly - could be about creating an electric, and eventually driverless, delivery service for its enormous online retail division.